modiholodri/siambg-ranking-list/ReportMatchOnTheWeb.md

 - The state of sections, i.e. if they are expanded or collapsed.
 - The selected ranking list.
 - The selected interval.

-> Use Matches Played and Daily in the Ranking Lists section to help find out which results are missing.
-Keep also in mind that some players have played extra non-tournament matches before, during or after the tournament.